Tejasbharsake/Tejasbharsake/README.md

 ---

-## 💼 Open to Opportunities
+## 💼 Open to Job Opportunities

-I'm always looking for new challenges!
-If you're looking for a **Full Stack .NET Developer**, feel free to reach out.
-Let's build something amazing together! 🚀
+Looking for new challenges!
+Feel free to reach out if you're hiring a **Full Stack .NET Developer** or **Software Engineer**.
+Let's build something great together! 🚀